 The Church and the Global HIV/AIDS Pandemic

 In response to the global HIV/AIDS pandemic, The United Methodist Church will work cooperatively with colleague churches in every region.
 The Bible is replete with calls to nations, religious leaders, and faithful people to address the needs of those who are suffering, ill, and in distress.
 Jesus Christ reached out and healed those who came to him, including people who were despised and rejected because of their illnesses and afflictions.
-His identification with suffering people was made clear when he said that "whatsoever you do to the least of these, you also do to me" (Matthew 25:40, paraphrased).
-His commandment to "do to others as you would have them do to you" (Matthew 7:12) is a basis for the church for full involvement and compassionate response.
+His identification with suffering people was made clear when he said that “whatsoever you do to the least of these, you also do to me” (Matthew 25:40, paraphrased).
+His commandment that “you should treat people in the same way that you want people to treat you” (Matthew 7:12) is a basis for the church for full involvement and compassionate response.

 The Global Impact of HIV/AIDS

 The global statistics are grim.
 At the end of 2007, 33 million adults and children were living with HIV/AIDS in the world; of these 31 million were adults and 2 million were children.

 At this time, there is no cure for HIV/AIDS.
 It is mainly spread through intimate sexual contact with an infected person, by needle-sharing among injecting drug users, and, less commonly, through transfusions of infected blood or blood clotting factors.
 HIV can also be contracted if unsterilized needles tainted with infected blood are used by health care workers, tattooists, and acupuncturists.
 Other routes of transmission are through transplantation of organs from infected individuals, donated semen, and skin piercing instruments used in cosmetic, traditional, and ceremonial practices.
 AIDS is not caused by witchcraft, mosquito bites, or nonsexual contact such as shaking hands or hugs.